 - Continued programme of server technology upgrades to install all hosted services on maximum efficiency platforms.

 - GreenNet’s services go offline for 5 days following a massive distributed denial of service attack targeted at anti-corruption journalist Andrew Jennings’ Transparency in Sport website, and our data centre’s refusal to allow access for us to restore services.
 A skeleton email service is set up after 2 days and all servers are back online in 3 days, but the data centre continues to block access to some sections of the network for another 2 days.

-- GreenNet’s users are overwhelming in their messages of support and encouragement despite the loss of service, and after some weeks of superb legal advice all services are removed from the data centre and transferred to a new co-location centre which has 100% renewable energy, as well greatly improved security, service quality and friendly support.
+- GreenNet’s users are overwhelming in their messages of support and encouragement despite the loss of service, and after some weeks of superb legal advice all services are removed from the data centre and transferred to a new co-location centre which has 100% renewable energy, as well as greatly improved security, service quality and friendly support.

 - A legal claim against GCHQ’s mass surveillance attacks on ISPs is made by Privacy International in the Investigatory Powers Tribunal.
 GreenNet is part of the claim in the UK, along with Riseup (US), Greenhost (Netherlands), Mango (Zimbabwe), Jinbonet (Korea), May First/People Link (US), and the Chaos Computer Club (Germany).